pedron3to/easy-live-challenge/README.md

 <p align="center">
-   :computer: Simple Ecoomerce Application with React and Redux for Easy Live Challenge. | <a href="https://easylive.com.br/">Easy Live</a>
+   :computer: Simple Ecommerce Application using React and Redux for the Easy Live Challenge. | <a href="https://easylive.com.br/">Easy Live</a>
 </p>

 <div align="center">